Iconic Kiev Cathedral

-This is one of the main temples of the Ukrainian Orthodox Church.
+St. Michael’s Golden-Domed Monastery is one of the main temples of the Ukrainian Orthodox Church.
 It is devoted to the heavenly patron of the city – the Archangel Michael.
-Built in the 11th century, but raised from ruins in the 20 century, it is considered to be one of the most honored places among the pilgrims.
+Built in the 12th century, but raised from ruins in the 20th century, it is considered to be one of the most honored places among the pilgrims.

-St.Michael’s Monastery in Ancient Times
+The Monastery in Ancient Times

 Until 1919 the monastery counted 4 churches:

 - Cathedral stone church in the name of St. Archangel Michael had 7 domes;

 - Refectory Church in the name of the John Evangelist, built in 1713.
 It was a two-storied stone church, the dome of which was iron and in 1848 was covered with gold;

 - St. Nicholas temple, it was wooden, at first, and in 1856 it was reconstructed into a new stone church;